 - Sadness or guilt consume your thoughts

-- You lose interest in things you enjoy
+- Loss of interest in things you enjoy

 - You have trouble making decisions

-- You worry you won’t be a good mom
+- Worry that you won’t be a good mom

 - You’ve had big, stressful changes in your life